 Infectious disease research, prevention, and patient care are well established traditions at the NYU School of Medicine and Bellevue Hospital, and we continue to build on those traditions.

-The Division of Infectious Diseases and Immunology has completed its scheduled grand rounds and seminars for the academic year 2014–2015.
-These lecture series will resume in September.
+The Division of Infectious Diseases and Immunology has completed its scheduled grand rounds and seminars for the academic year 2015–2016.
+This lecture series will resume in September.

 For more information, contact: Ming Chan